xgerinx/Google_Balance_Sheet/README.md

 2. Run "pipenv shell" to open this project in virtual environment.

-3. Run custom "python manage.py scraper" command to fill database with data.
+3. Run custom "python manage.py scraper" command to fill database with data. (you can find this file in apps/balance_sheet/management/commands/scraper.py)